-The Sandra Schmirler Foundation was created in January 2001 as a legacy to 3-time world curling champion and Olympic gold medalist, Sandra Schmirler, in recognition and celebration of her love of family.
+The Sandra Schmirler Foundation was created in January 2001 as a legacy to three-time world curling champion and Olympic gold medalist, Sandra Schmirler, in recognition and celebration of her love of family.

 She was the queen of curling, affectionately called “Schmirler the curler”.
 Sandra always seemed to find a way to win.
 In so many games, in so many different situations, and in so many different places.
 Even when we knew she was sick, we believed she would find a way to beat her illness.

-The Foundation has now contributed over $2.5 million to 35 hospital neonatal intensive care units, in every province in Canada.
+The Foundation has now contributed over $3.2 million to 40 Canadian hospitals’ newborn intensive care units, in every province and the Territories.
 The list continues to grow every year with the generous support of our many donors.

-Our vision is to continue to fund Neonatal Intensive Care Units with life-saving equipment so every baby in Canada born too soon, too small or too sick has the chance to grow up and become a champion, like Sandra Schmirler.
+Our vision is to fund the purchase of life-saving equipment to Newborn Intensive Care Units (NICUs) so every baby in Canada born too soon, too small or too sick has the chance to grow up and become a champion, like Sandra Schmirler.

 The core values of the Sandra Schmirler Foundation help describe what makes the Foundation a unique and special place.
-Respect, Integrity, Commitment, Compassion and Passion are core to the way we work to achieve the Foundation’s mission and aspirations.
+Respect, Integrity, Commitment, Compassion, Passion and Gratitude are core to the way we work to achieve the Foundation’s mission and aspirations.